SEEKCommons/seekcommons-org-website/fellowship-faq.md

 **When will I receive my stipend and from whom?**

 You will receive your fellowship stipend in two equal installments: (1) installment in month one and (1) installment in month five.
-Your fellowship stipend will come from Open Environmental Data Project, a US 501(c)3 not-for-profit.
-Reimbursement for fellow travel will be processed by University of Notre Dame.

 ## After the Fellowship